-Colorectal cancer treatment can be physically devastating to patients, and this why these early cannabinoid results have exciting potential.
+Colorectal cancer treatment can be physically devastating to patients, and this why these early cannabinoid results are exciting.

 Colorectal cancer (CRC) is the third most fatal cancer in America.
-There are an estimated 97,220 new cases of CRC and over 50,000 deaths per year.
+There are an estimated 97,220 new cases of CRC, and over 50,000 deaths per year.
 And yet, it experiences far less mainstream support and public fundraising.
+Despite our current knowledge about the pathways that induce colorectal cancer, previous attempts to target this pathway and stop cancer cell growth have been unsuccessful.
+Interestingly, however, it seems that cannabis may provide some hope for the future of CRC treatment.

 CRC typically occurs due to mutations in genes in the Wnt/β-catenin pathway.
 These mutations lead to uncontrolled activation of the pathway, which can then lead to an uncontrolled proliferation of cancer cells.
 Nearly all colorectal tumors contain the gene mutations in the Wnt/β-catenin pathway.